 A top spot to experience a breathtaking Central Coast sunset is from the shared pathway that lines the shores of Budgewoi Lake.
 Whether you’re keen to embark on a leisurely stroll, run, or jump on your bike, you’ll surely appreciate breathing in the beauty mother nature puts on show here.
 Budgewoi Boat Ramp is a great place to start your adventure.

-Budgewoi is home to the 2019 Central Coast Local Business Awards ‘Best Restaurant’.
+A short drive from Budgewoi at Summerland Point, you'll find the 2019 Central Coast Local Business Awards ‘Best Restaurant’.
 Anyone who has dined at the The Olive Tree Brasserie will understand why they won this award.
 The modern Mediterranean style menu offers tapas, wood-fired pizza, pasta and items from the grill.
 It’s also backed up by an impressive wine and cocktail list.
-You can find The Olive Tree via the stairs at the front of the Coast Hotel Budgewoi.

 9. Chill in the Coast Hotel beer garden